 7 CFR 225.15(d) Training and monitoring.
 (1) Each sponsor shall hold Program training sessions for its administrative and site personnel and shall allow no site to operate until personnel have attended at least one of these training sessions.
 Training of site personnel shall, at a minimum, include: the purpose of the Program; site eligibility; record keeping; site operations; meal pattern requirements; civil rights; and the duties of a monitor.
 Each sponsor shall ensure that its administrative personnel attend State agency training provided to sponsors.
-Sponsors shall provide training throughout the summer to ensure that administrative personnel are thoroughly knowledgeable in all required areas of Program administration and operation.
-They must also provide sufficient information to enable the administrative personnel to carry out their Program responsibilities.
+Sponsors shall provide training throughout the summer to ensure that administrative personnel are thoroughly knowledgeable in all required areas of Program administrative personnel to carry out their Program responsibilities.
 Each site shall have at least one trained person present at each meal service.